Nikunj-Thakur/Nikunj-Thakur/README.md

 - 👋 Hi, I’m @Nikunj-Thakur
 - 👀 I’m interested in Automation Testing
 - 🌱 I’m currently learning AWS Cloud Automation
-- 💞️ I’m looking to collaborate on Selenium WebDriver and Mobile Automation
+- 💞️ I’m looking to collaborate on Selenium WebDriver and Mobile Automation using Appium
 - 📫 How to reach me on nik.thak22@gmail.com

 <!---